andredarcie/csharp-quick-reference-guide/README.md

 uint ui = 1;      // 0 to 4,294,967,295
 ulong ul = 1;     // 0 to 18,446,744,073,709,551,615
 ushort us = 1;    // 0 to 65,535

+const int x = 0;  // Constant fields and locals aren't variables and may not be modified
 ```
 **[⬆ back to top](#table-of-contents)**